A1cantar4/todo-list/README.md

   <h1>To-Do List Project (Terminal & GUI)</h1>
 </div>

 This repository contains two Python-based to-do list applications, both with a user interface in **Portuguese** but code and commits in **English**, designed for learning and practical usage.
+This project uses `pytest` for unit testing.

 ---